qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 authors: schalmers
 ---

-Picking up from where we left off, we should have a [angular-starter](https://github.com/AngularClass/angular-starter) project with some integrated Purescript code.
-To improve on this, we're going to now create a small UI component using Purescript and display it in the Javascript application.
+Picking up from [where we left off](./purescript-wp2-ng2-ts), we should have a [angular-starter](https://github.com/AngularClass/angular-starter) project with some integrated Purescript code.
+To improve on this, we're going to create a small UI component using Purescript and display it in the Javascript application.
 This UI will take some input, mess with it a bit, and display the result.

-After that we'll take some state from the Javascript application and pass it to our Purescript UI component.
+Next, we'll take some state from the Javascript application and pass it to our Purescript UI component.
 Letting the Purescript component do the work, updating the ``localState`` as it goes.
-Removing the need for any Angular code in managing the UI or the state.
+Removing the need for any Angular code in managing the UI or updating the ``localState``.

 ### Things I have assumed...